Characteristic Root Analysis and Regularization for Linear Time Series Forecasting: Experiments

 \subsection{Dataset}

 We provide a summary of the dataset we used in Table \ref{tab:dataset_summary}.
 For ETT \citep{hao2021informer} data, we follow previous works \citep{lin2024sparsetsf,xu2023fits,wu2022autoformer} and divide the dataset into train, val, and test sets with a $6:2:2$ ratio.
-For the rest of the datasets, they are divided in to train, validation, and test sets with a $7:1:2$ ratio.
+For the rest of the datasets, they are divided in to train, validation, and test sets with a $7:1:2$ ratio. \diff{The characteristics of these datasets are further illustrated by representative samples in Figure~\ref{fig:data-sample:all}.}

-For the synthetic dataset we used in Section \ref{subsec:analysis} to study data scaling property and noise robustness, the train, validation, and test sets are split with a $5:2.5:2.5$ ratio.
+For the synthetic dataset we used in Section \ref{subsubsec:theory-verification} to study data scaling property, noise robustness, and root distribution, the train, validation, and test sets are split with a $5:2.5:2.5$ ratio.

 Additionally, we also use M4 \citep{m4MAKRIDAKIS202054} dataset to test the robustness of our methods under short lookback window as well as their performances in short-term forecasting tasks.
 The M4 dataset consists of 100,000 real-world time series from diverse domains such as finance, economics, demographics, and industry.
 Each subset of M4 is collected in yearly, quarterly, monthly, weekly, daily, and hourly frequencies, with a mixture of data from the domains mentioned before.
 For the M4 dataset, the lookback window $L$ is set to $2\times H$, where $H$ is the forecasting horizon, which differs from long-term forecasting datasets.
 The details of M4 dataset are listed in Tabel \ref{tab:m4_summary}.